ei8/avatar-installer/docs/docs/quick-start.md

 <img src="../images/save-sample-config.png" alt="Save sample config" style="display: block; margin: auto; max-width:100%;">

-4. If a PFX certificate needs to be generated, run the following in a command prompt, where:
+4. If a PFX certificate needs to be generated, run the following in a command prompt:
-  - "file" is the path where the certificate will be generated, eg: "C:\Users\john\Documents\ei8\Avatar\sample"
-  - "password" is the certificate password.
 ```
 dotnet dev-certs https -ep [file] -p [password]
 ```
+Where:
+- "file" is the absolute path where the certificate will be generated, eg: "C:\Users\john\Documents\ei8\Avatar\sample"
+- "password" is the certificate password.
+This should be copied to the JSON config node at "avatars\un8y\certificate_password".

+5. If using encryption at rest:
+    1. Set JSON config node at "avatars\event_sourcing\encryption_enabled" to true.
+    2. Generate an RSA key pair (using a [tool](https://raskeyconverter.azurewebsites.net/)).
+    3. Save the keys in two separate files (ie. public.key, private.key) in an avatar-specific folder.
+       > [!NOTE]
+       > Ideally in a secure location that can be physically detached from the server (eg. external USB drive):
+       > "e:\ei8\keys\sample"
-5. Copy the password used in previous step into the JSON node at "avatars \ un8y \ certificate_password".
+    4. Copy the path in the previous step to the JSON config nodes at (use the format in the sample above, ie. slashes, drive separator etc.):
+        - "avatars\encryption\keys_path"
+        - "avatars\event_sourcing\in_process_private_key_path"
+    5. Update JSON config node at "avatars\event_sourcing\private_key_path" to use the correct relative path of private key file.
+    6. Update JSON config node at "avatars\event_sourcing\encrypted_events_key" to use the AES key that was encrypted using the public key generated in a previous step.

 <br>